apache/shardingsphere/document/en/content/06-sharding-jdbc/unsupported-items.md

 +++
 toc = true
-title = "JDBC Standard"
-weight = 3
+title = "Unsupported JDBC Items" weight = 3
 +++
-## The list of supported items in JDBC

-We support all the items except the items in the below list.

-## The list of unsupported items in JDBC

-Sharding-JDBC currently supports common JDBC methods.

-### The DataSource interface
+## The DataSource interface

-- Do not support methods related to timeout.
+- Do not support methods related to timeout

-### The Connection interface
+## The Connection interface

-- Does not support stored procedures, functions, cursor operation
+- Do not support stored procedures, functions, cursor operation
-- Does not Native SQL
+- Do not Native SQL
-- Does not support savepoint related operations
+- Do not support savepoint related operations
-- Does not support Schema / Catalog operation
+- Do not support Schema / Catalog operation
-- Does not support Custom type mapping
+- Do not support Custom type mapping

-### The interface of Statement and PreparedStatement
+## The interface of Statement and PreparedStatement

-- Does not support statements that return multiple result sets (That is, stored procedures)
+- Do not support statements that return multiple result sets (That is, stored procedures)
-- Does not support using international characters
+- Do not support using international characters

-### The ResultSet interface
+## The ResultSet interface

-- Does not support getting result set pointer position
+- Do not support getting result set pointer position
-- Does not support changing the position of the result pointer by none-next methods
+- Do not support changing the position of the result pointer by none-next methods
-- Does not support modifying the content of result set
+- Do not support modifying the content of result set
-- Does not support using international characters
+- Do not support using international characters
-- Does not support getting Array
+- Do not support getting Array

-### The interface of JDBC 4.1
+## The interface of JDBC 4.1

-- Does not support new interface features in JDBC 4.1.
+- Do not support new interface for JDBC 4.1

-Learn more about the unsupported items, please refer to io.shardingjdbc.core.jdbc.unsupported.
+More details about unsupported items, please refer package `io.shardingjdbc.core.jdbc.unsupported`.